 WHAT IS THE ROLE OF THE UIFI STUDENT COORDINATOR?

 The primary role of the Student Coordinator is to provide logistical support to ensure a positive UIFI experience for facilitators and students participating in the program.
 Student Coordinators may also assist with experiential activities and other curriculum components as part of the session leadership team along with the Lead Facilitators and NIC staff.

-2020 session applications will open in late fall.
+The 2020 application period has closed.
 If you have questions, please email email@example.com.

 Each UIFI session is facilitated by a team of volunteer facilitators who work or volunteer in fraternity and sorority life and are committed to holistic development of fraternity and sorority leaders.
 Many facilitators return to UIFI each summer as a way to not only serve others, but also a way to recharge personally and professionally over the summer.

 The 2020 application period has closed.
 For questions, email firstname.lastname@example.org.